Best Trading Platforms in the UK

 Cons:

-- Primarily focused on day trading so less ideal for long-term investors
+- Primarily focused on experienced day traders rather than casual investors

 Pros: